Here are 8 direct mail services tips that help solve common problems agencies face when working on mailing projects for your client:

 Direct mail services with on-site USPS verification gives you peace of mind that your direct mail project will meet all of the USPS’s mailing regulations.
 It also will make it easy for high-volume mailings to flow smoothly from one phase of production to the next.
 And it saves money on transportation costs and coordination time between the two companies.
 This saves you the stress of having to collect multiple quotes from different suppliers and add additional transportation time and costs to the project, freeing you up to focus on higher level issues than logistics and accounting.

-8. Design Direct Mail to Drive Website Traffic
+8. Design Direct Mail Campaigns to Drive Website Traffic

 Catalogs are still big business.
 Don’t you find it funny that in an era when your computer has access to endless digital catalogs and reviews of hot new products, the catalog still hasn’t gone away?